 The open community is expansive and engaged.
 Find a local or global community to join the conversation and discover the real-world benefits of open.

 Tools for open education advocates

 Often open education seems like a long journey with no specific roadmap as to how to get to your destination.
 The institutional work is done by passionate educators who build relationships and do their best by advocating for open among their colleagues.
 Where to start?
 BCcampus has developed 20 questions to ask about open education at your institution.
 These twenty yes or no questions cover institutional values, knowledge, support, action, and policy and will give the advocates in your institution an indication of where there might be some gaps.
-To address those gaps, BCcampus has just published a searchable database of corresponding open education strategies.
-Finally, BCcampus has a great working group guide filled with valuable information and ideas to ensure passion and progress, including a new appendix on the use of Kanban tools in open education work.
+To address those gaps, BCcampus has also published a searchable database of corresponding open education strategies.
+Finally, BCcampus has a working group guide filled with valuable information and ideas to ensure passion and progress, including an appendix with tools for open education work.